kirchhausenlab/Cryosamba/README.md

 ## Overview

-CryoSamba can be run via Terminal, via a CLI Tool and via a UI (work in progress).
+CryoSamba can be run via Terminal, via a CLI Tool or via a UI (work in progress).

 If you have access to a graphical interface, try the [UI](#ui).